-In this webinar, we delve deeper into resourcing for civil society and how this contributes to social accountability.
-We start by taking a systemic look and then bring it down to practice with tips, learned lessons and several success stories of domestic resource mobilization cases in West and East Africa and how they strengthen communities organisations and influence social accountability.
+In this webinar, we delved deeper into resourcing for civil society and how this contributes to social accountability.
+We started by taking a systemic look and then brought it down to practice with tips, learned lessons and several success stories of domestic resource mobilization cases in West and East Africa and how they strengthen communities organisations and influence social accountability.

 Here is the link to the recording and further reading on the webinar.